ChristianMBoyd/strategies/README.md

 # strategies

-Here is a collection of search and analysis to implement medium-to-long term trading strategies.
+Here is a collection of research and analysis to implement medium-to-long term trading strategies.

 ## Purpose